mugendi/svelte-former/docs/controls.md

 ```

-Note: All attributes of another control other than `'element', 'name' and 'type'` can be updated dynamically.
+Note: All attributes of another control other than `'element' and 'name'` can be updated dynamically.

 See [example](https://mugendi.github.io/docs/svelte-former/) for advanced usage.